 Declarations are segmented by packaging level: primary, secondary, and tertiary.
 The same rules apply as in other countries — for B2C e-commerce, your shipping box is secondary packaging since it reaches the end consumer.

 Getting accurate recycled content data means going back to your packaging suppliers.
 Many suppliers can provide certificates or data sheets with this information.
-If they can't, you may need to default to 0% recycled content, which means you pay the full eco-contribution without any bonus.
+If they can't, you simply pay the full eco-contribution without any bonus.

 Triman and Info-Tri: Mandatory Labeling